-Corrective action and/ or clarification Reference Response by project participants Validation conclusion requests to Table 2 CAR4 The PDD describes in a general way the equipment to be used for monitoring purposes.
-Additional relevant technical details about the type of electricity meter and accuracy were not included in appropriate sections of the PDD and the monitoring plan did not detail the information about the requirements for maintenance and calibration of the measurement equipment.
-B.7.2 No contract for equipment supply has been signed.
-Therefore, the type of electricity meter to be used is not defined yet.
-Nevertheless, independently of the type used, it shall meet the requirements established by ONS.
-The relevant procedures set by the regulatory agencies were mentioned in the revised version of the PDD.
-Considering that no contract for monitoring equipment has been signed yet, this will be classified as a FAR and shall be verified during the first verification.
+Corrective action and/ or clarification requests Reference to Table 2 Response by project participants Validation conclusion purposes.
+Additional relevant technical details about the type of electricity meter and accuracy were not included in appropriate sections of the PDD and the monitoring plan did not detail the information about the requirements for maintenance and calibration of the measurement equipment. independently of the type used, it shall meet the requirements established by ONS.
+The relevant procedures set by the regulatory agencies were mentioned in the revised version of the PDD. verification.
 Therefore this CAR is closed.
 CAR5 Authorities and responsibilities for project management, monitoring and reporting activities are clearly defined.
 However, the project's monitoring plan did not include detailed information regarding data and parameters to be monitored, compilation of the monitored data and dealing with errors, QA/QC procedures, training plan, calibration and record keeping B.7.8 The only parameter to be monitored is electricity dispatched to the grid.
 PPs understand that the procedures established by the regulatory agencies already conforms the CDM requirements regarding monitoring of electricity.
 Nevertheless, the monitoring plan was further elaborated to present information regarding the QA/QC procedures such as cross check of information supplied by Project Participants with official data provided by CCEE.
 DNV assessed the revised PDD and confirmed that additions made to the monitoring plan are satisfactory under requirements of ACM0002 version 12.2.0 Therefore this CAR is closed.
 CAR6 The start date of the project activity must be in accordance to the Glossary of CDM terms.
-Project participants did not clearly describe in C.1.2 The starting date of the proposed project activity was updated.
+Project participants did not clearly describe in section C.1.1 the start date of the project activity C.1.2 The starting date of the proposed project activity was updated.
 The date mentioned in the revised version of the PDD represents the one which it is forecasted the PPA was signed.
-DNV assessed the signed PPAs between the PP, Arizona 1 Energia Renovável S.A. and the power utilities.
-All PPA were signed in 28 July 2011, in
+Considering there are relevant penalties in the case the plant is not built, it is assumed that this event characterize a DNV assessed the signed PPAs between the PP and the power utilities.
+All PPA were signed in 28 July 2011, in accordance to the start date presented in the PDD.
+Therefore this CAR is closed.